shark1Martin/Web-Scraper/README.md

 - Selenium: To be able to open and operate on chrome.

 - Requests: To simplify the interaction with web services by abstracting complexities of manual HTTP connection management.

+Things to work on:

+- Make it so that it sends the entire bet entry (teams, odds, event, and bet amount)

+- Potentially make a Windows Tray App, for experience?

+- <Add AI-based alert filters> ???
+Recommended by ChatGPT, maybe ill learn some AI, lets do it!